-The term 'Annuity' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Annuity' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An annuity is an investment contract that an insurance company sells to individuals.
 This agreement promises that it will make a regular series and dollar amount of payments to the buyer.
 This can be either for the rest of his or her life or for a set amount of time.
 The payments out are typically made after the individual retires.